AramWondergem/DSD-backend/readme.md

 - Run the following command in the terminal to start up the backend
   - Powershell: `./mvnw.cmd spring-boot:run`
   - Mac/Linux `./mvnw spring-boot:run`.
 It could be that you have to run `chmod +x mvnw` before you can run `spring-boot:run`
+- To use lease services, need to set api key, you need to either ask ruben or can create one of your own.
+If you create your own, you need to set the callback url to receive callbacks from dropbox:
+  - Bash `export DROPBOX_API_KEY="{YOUR_SECRET}"`
+- To run with Ngrok, need to set spring profile to dev:
+  - Bash: `export SPRING_PROFILES_ACTIVE=dev`
+  - Powershell: `$env:SPRING_PROFILES_ACTIVE="dev"`
+  - get a ngrok token : https://dashboard.ngrok.com/get-started/your-authtoken, or ask ruben
+  - set ngrok token : `export NGROK_AUTHTOKEN="{your-ngrok-authtoken}"` via bash
+  - start backend `mvn spring-boot:run`

 ### Shutting down application
 - In the terminal use `ctrl+c` to shut down the application